 Pascal Vincent is an Associate Fellow in CIFAR’s Learning in Machines & Brains program and a Canada CIFAR AI Chair at Mila.
 He is an associate professor at the Department of Computer Science and Operations Research (DIRO) at Université de Montréal.

-His current research interests in the statistical machine learning field include unsupervised feature learning, manifold modelling, alternative parameter estimation techniques for energy based models, semi-supervised learning and learning of deep neural-network architectures.
+Vincent’s current research interests in the statistical machine learning field include unsupervised feature learning, manifold modelling, alternative parameter estimation techniques for energy based models, semi-supervised learning and learning of deep neural-network architectures.
 His current main focus is on fundamental principles and techniques for extracting meaningful high level distributed representations from raw high dimensional sensory inputs.
 Vincent’s work on regularizing auto-encoders (denoising and contractive variants) for unsupervised feature and deep network learning was at the heart of the strategy that won the 2011 Unsupervised and Transfer Learning Challenge.

-CIFAR is a registered charitable organization supported by the governments of Canada, Alberta, Ontario, and Quebec as well as foundations, individuals, corporations, and international partner organizations.
+CIFAR is a registered charitable organization supported by the governments of Canada, Alberta and Quebec, as well as foundations, individuals, corporations and Canadian and international partner organizations.